deepakshresthaa/deepakshresthaa/README.md

 ## 🚀 About Me

-I'm a Java Spring Developer with experience working on full-stack applications.
+I'm a Software Developer with experience working on full-stack applications.
 Currently working at American Airlines, where I'm growing my skills in cloud-native applications and microservices.

 <details>
   <summary><b>🔍 Click to learn more about me</b></summary>